In financial accounting, the primary purpose of the income statem... | Study Prep in Pearson+

-In financial accounting, the primary purpose of the income statement is to show the:
+In financial accounting, the primary purpose of the income statement is to:

 A

-Company’s revenues and expenses for a period, resulting in net income or net loss
+Report a company’s revenues and expenses for a period to determine net income or net loss

 B